 The best shelter is the refuge that is reached in time

-And it explains why all survival and bushcraft handbooks give emphasis to construct your shelter well before nightfall.
-The pleasantness of finding and preparing the right spot, setting up the tent, collecting wood for the fire and hauling water from a nearby stream is likely to be continued in an undisturbed sleep.
+And it explains why all survival and bushcraft handbooks give emphasis to constructing your shelter well before nightfall.
+The pleasantness of finding and preparing the right spot, setting up the tent, collecting wood for the fire, and hauling water from a nearby stream is likely to be continued in a night of undisturbed sleep.

 This ideal scene cannot always be set.
-Situations which call for more immediate precautionary measures will present themselves.
+Situations that call for more immediate precautionary measures will present themselves.
 In that case, a shelter is needed to protect you from the elements because severe, rough weather conditions may threaten your safety.
 This includes the heat from the sun.
-Consequently there is one item that literally always has to be in the backpack and that is a tarp, a basic bivouac sack, an emergency blanket or a large poncho.
-Even when no trees are around to fasten the ends you can sit under it or wrap it around you, preventing you from becoming thoroughly wet, cold and miserable.
-Without any doubt ingenuity and creativity will help in situations where you have to invent and build your own refuge.
+Consequently, there is one item that literally always has to be in the backpack and that is a tarp, a basic bivouac sack, an emergency blanket, or a large poncho.
+Even when no trees are around to fasten the ends you can sit under it or wrap it around you, preventing you from becoming thoroughly wet, cold, and miserable.
+Without any doubt, ingenuity and creativity will help in situations where you have to invent and build your own refuge.

-Natural formations like caves, hollows or large trees with low hanging branches could also function as temporary refuge.
-But if these natural supplies are not around, you have to build it.
+Natural formations like caves, hollows, or large trees with low-hanging branches could also function as a temporary refuge.
+But if these natural supplies are not around, you have to build them.
 Of course, shelters may be constructed in various ways and from various materials.
-In the woods you’ll opt for branches and wood, on a barren plain there will be little to nothing to choose from except of a few rocks and thus your options are limited.
+In the woods you’ll opt for branches and wood, on a barren plain there will be little to nothing to choose from except a few rocks and thus your options are limited.

 “An idea is salvation by imagination.”
 (Frank Lloyd Wright)

 Certain places are unsuitable or at least not to be preferred as campsite:

 - The top of a mountain: too exposed, especially to higher winds